 8. Hard foods and large chunks of food

-Hard foods like popcorn, pretzels and Large Chunks of Meat, dry fruits, Cheese or Fruits are all potential choking hazards as it can get stuck in your baby’s throat.
+Hard foods like popcorn, pretzels and Large Chunks of Meat, dry fruits, Cheese or Fruits are all potential choking hazards as they can get stuck in your baby’s throat.

 Always cut food into pieces to 1/2 inch or the length of your fingertips.